ibm-js/requirejs-dplugins/README.md

 This project is distributed by the Dojo Foundation and licensed under the ["New" BSD License](./LICENSE).
 All contributions require a [Dojo Foundation CLA](http://dojofoundation.org/about/claForm).

-## Dependencies

-This project requires the following other project to run:

- * requirejs

 ## Installation

 _Bower_ release installation:

     $ bower install requirejs-dplugins
-    $ bower install jquery (if you are using the jquery plugin)

 _Manual_ master installation: